-4.1.1 The Clerk of the Parliament may direct an employee to carry out duties which are within the limits of the

-- 4.1.2 The Clerk of the Parliament may direct an employee to carry out such duties and use such tools and equipment as may be required.
+- 4.1.1 The Clerk of the Parliament may direct an employee to carry out duties which are within the limits of the employee's skill, competence and training consistent with the classification structure of this Award. - 4.1.2 The Clerk of the Parliament may direct an employee to carry out such duties and use such tools and equipment as may be required.
 The employee must be properly trained in the use of such tools and equipment. - 4.1.3 Any such direction issued by The Clerk of the Parliament must be consistent with the employer's responsibilities to provide a safe and healthy working environment.